SandBlock/vscode-symfony-ux-twig-component/README.md

 - The extension may not detect all possible locations of Twig component files by default.
 Use the configuration settings to add custom paths.

 ## Release Notes

+### 0.0.6

+- Significantly improved template file detection for complex directory structures
+- Added multiple fallback strategies for finding template files
+- Enhanced namespace parsing with better support for multi-level namespaces
+- Added more detailed logging for troubleshooting path resolution issues

+### 0.0.5

+- Fixed quick pick menu behavior: now only appears after clicking on component name (not on hover with Alt)
+- Added context menu option for navigating to Twig components
+- Improved menu positioning to appear closer to the cursor
+- Enhanced user experience by showing all available options (component file, template file, or both)

+### 0.0.4

+- Improved quick pick menu to appear at the mouse position
+- Enhanced namespace parsing for better template file navigation
+- Added support for more complex directory structures

+### 0.0.3

+- Added quick pick menu when both component and template files are found
+- User can now choose to open the component file, template file, or both files

 ### 0.0.2